Review sample supplied by hexagonaudio

 The entity uses the same input circuit, phono equalization, output stage, and power regulation as SINGularity.
 What has changed is the case (instead of the extremely expensive copper case it’s now simple, functional, and inexpensive), the power supplies (instead of two switch-mode power supplies with massive filtering it’s now equipped with the same copper screened linear power supply that I use in Slipsik 7) and the channel separation (instead of two completely isolated Mono channels, it’s now a dual mono design in a single case with a shared power supply).

-I did try to cut things down further; I had the idea of making Entity out of a cheaper selection of components, in order to keep the price as low as possible.
+I did try to cut things down further; I had the idea of making Entity out of a cheaper selection of components to keep the price as low as possible.
 But this turned out to be a blind alley.
 I was never 100% engaged by the music that this version presented.
-When I finally gave in and built Entity with the exact same circuit as SINGularity, the result was a revelation.
-Like hitting the bullseye.
+When I finally gave in and built Entity with the exact same circuit as SINGularity, the result was a revelation like hitting the bullseye.

 So I kept the two diamonds (my excessively selected and tuned MC phono circuits) and put them in a shoebox.
 Be prepared for a wild rollercoaster ride through your record collection.